Transgender rights in the United Kingdom: Education

-2025 guidance
+Teaching of transgender topics

 In July 2025, new education guidance was implemented regarding the teaching of transgender topics in schools in England mandating that students must carefully be taught a person's rights held on the basis of "biological sex" and how the rights of a trans person of a particular gender differ from the rights of someone assigned that gender at birth.
-Additionally, schools are forbidden from encouraging children to question their gender, or from teaching that everyone has a gender identity; and must not advocate for social transition as a "simple solution".
+Additionally, the guidance states that schools should not use material that oversimplifies the topic or "encourage pupils to question their gender"; "should not teach as fact that all people have a gender identity", with teaching about the concept of gender identities being banned; and should not suggest that "social transition is a simple solution" to distress.

 Transgender prisoners' rights

 As of 2023, trans women imprisoned in England and Wales are to be housed in men's prisons if they have committed any violent or sexual crime, or if they have "male genitalia".
 In late 2023, it was announced that trans women in Scotland would only be sent to a men's prison if they were convicted of or awaiting for trial for a crime against a woman, and were considered to be a risk to women and girls.
+However, this was challenged in court by For Women Scotland and, in June 2026, a judge ruled that the prison guidance allowing some transgender prisoners to be held in jails matching their gender identity rather than their "sex at birth" was unlawful.